booth-algo/RISC-V-T24/docs/personal_statements/kevin_statement.md

 - (c) I also implemented the `data memory`, and also worked on the testbench for it.

-- (d) I spent some time debugging the `JALR` instruction which William was struggling to debug.
+- (d) I spent some time debugging the `JALR` instruction.
 It proved to be the most challenging instruction to debug, of which I [noted the evidence and process in my logbook](../logbooks/kevin_log.md#5-612-midnight.)
-  - I linked William's commit here, since I debugged JALR and sent William a list of notes to help him debug.
+  - I linked William's commit here, since I debugged JALR and sent him a list of notes to help him fix the code.
 These notes and thought processes are explained in detail in the logbook link above.
   - Some WhatsApp images screenshots if you're interested: [Debug notes 1](../../images/jalr-debug-1.png) / [Debug notes 2](../../images/jalr-debug-2.png)

 | Contribution | Commits | Logbook |